voanhkha/voanhkha.github.io/about.md

 * Feb 2016 - Aug 2016: Firmware Engineer at Seldat Inc.
 * Oct 2016 - May 2019: PhD in BCI-related ML, University of Technology Sydney.
 * Mar 2018 - Mar 2019: Research Assistant in medical-data-related ML, University of New South Wales.
-* Mar-Jun 2019: Data scientist intern at Commonwealth Bank of Australia.
+* Jan-Jun 2019: Data scientist intern at Commonwealth Bank of Australia.
 * Aug 2019 - now: Post-doc in Multi-agent Reinforcement Learning at UTS, Australia.

 ### Publications